Welcome to zoepowell.com.

 In the righthand MENU you can find archive portfolio projects, blog posts and collaborations.

 Since 2008, she has been working on commissions and projects internationally for a variety of industries using digital & hand crafted techniques.

-The focus of her work is centered around creatively using resources and production techniques.
+The focus of her work is centred around creatively using resources and production techniques.

 - Sourcing & Supply

 Please feel free to contact me about any proposals related to design , education or research (in english o en castellano)

 I was born and raised in London into a family of artists in London.
 I have lived in the UAE, Peru, Uruguay and Spain.

 I studied at Ravensbourne College of Design and Communication for a year and then I went on to before I graduated from BA Textile Design in 2010 from CSM London.
 I went onto intern for a number of companies and individuals such as Worn Again and People Tree.